Styne13/orange-pi-zero-alpine/README.md

 The UART TX/RX/GND pins, next to the ethernet connector, work as advertised, allowing monitoring of the boot process and providing serial console access as you'd expect.

 Make sure you're using a 3.3V serial adapter, the board won't like 5V RS-232 (and if you try +/-15V old-school RS-232 set up a video camera first because I'm curious which components will let the magic smoke out first).

+#### USB OTG Serial
+By default the g_cdc kernel module is loaded and console interface is set to ttyGS0, too.
+Host will display ttyACM0, which can be used to log into the device.

 The serial console runs at 115,200 baud (8N1).